What is Management? Key Functions and Characteristics.

 Democratic

-The democratic style centers on collaboration and team involvement.
-Leaders adopting this style encourage collaboration, inviting input and shared decision-making.
-It’s a style that values transparency and shared responsibility, fostering a workplace where everyone feels respected and heard.
+The democratic style is based on collaboration and team involvement.
+Leaders who use this style foster teamwork by seeking input and activating group decision-making.
+It is a culture that places a high value on transparency and accountability, creating a working environment where all employees feel respected and valued.

-Democratic managers believe that the best solutions often come from group input, and they work to create an open environment where creativity and teamwork are encouraged.
+Democratic managers believe that group input is often the best solution, and they strive to foster an open environment that encourages creativity and teamwork.

 Transformational